Franco Morales

-Franco Patricio Morales Ordenes (born 30 June 1992) is a Chilean professional basketball player for Las Ánimas de Valdivia of the Liga Nacional de Básquetbol de Chile.
+Franco Patricio Morales Ordenes (born 30 June 1992) is a Chilean professional basketball player for ABA Ancud of the Liga Nacional de Básquetbol de Chile.

 Professional career

 Morales signed with Las Ánimas de Valdivia in 2016.
 In August 2018, he signed for four more seasons.

 National team

 He has been a member of Chile's national basketball team on many occasions, including the 2019 FIBA Basketball World Cup qualification.